-such as your search terms, Chrome browsing history that you've synced with your Google Account, your views and interactions with content and ads, and your activity on thirdparty sites and apps that use our services.
-You can review and control activity data stored in your Google Account in My activity.
+- Information about your activity in our services, such as your search terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on thirdparty sites and apps that use our services.
+You can review and control activity data stored in your Google Account in My Activity. - Location information, such as may be determined by GPS, IP